-The authors claim that the 20th century was about reforming the business world into factories that valued conformity and having everyone do their tasks in the same way.
-But the current business climate has people working to solve more problems in more unique ways.
+The authors of this study (Aguinis & O’Boyle Jr., 2013) claim that the 20th century was about reforming the business world into factories that valued conformity and having everyone do their tasks in the same way.
+But the current business climate has people working to solve more problems in more creative ways.
 The projects that we work on involve quick turn-arounds and efficiency.

 In short, the business world has moved away from the conformity of the 20th century and into the creativity of the 21st century.
 This change has made star performers even more valuable, according to the authors of the study.